 Vivian and Brian Fox have an open line of communication about what falls under fraudulent activity.
 They have agreed on these guidelines and understand what is not commissionable in their IO.
 Both work together in real time to dive into potentially fraudulent activity.
 This method enables them to determine better benchmarks and reaction plans together, and has helped build mutual trust.
 Vivian feels confident that Brian and AdAction have her best interests in mind.

-The time and team involved: Detecting and fighting fraud is a full time job.
+Detecting and fighting fraud is a full time job.
 It requires a combination of data transparency and people dedicating time to digging through the data to catch it.

-Both eBay and AdAction have teams that spend every day utilizing a combination of internal data and 3rd party tools to proactively figure out which fraud trends could be coming next and reactively going through the data looking for patterns that indicate fraudulent activity.
+Both eBay and AdAction have teams that spend every day utilizing a combination of internal data and third-party tools to proactively figure out which fraud trends could be coming next and reactively going through the data looking for patterns that indicate fraudulent activity.
 According to Brian Fox, identifying fraud is a blend of using your gut, and then digging deeper into the data in order to to tell a story around fraudulent activity.

-The team at RetailMeNot also relies heavily on data from their internal systems, 3rd party tools, and network partners to try to piece the data points together and gain transparency.
+The team at RetailMeNot also relies heavily on data from their internal systems, third-party tools, and network partners to try to piece the data points together and gain transparency.
 This helps the team verify if there is a real user or if there is fraudulent activity.
 Understanding cross-device and customer journeys really helps Vivian identify fraudulent activity, and she pushes her partners to send her team this type of data so they can bake it in with RetailMeNot’s other data sources.
 This process allows them to fully understand if the behavior they are observing is normal or not.

-Set Benchmarks: Having established and agreed-upon benchmarks and thresholds in place can help advertisers and ad networks quickly take note of abnormal activity and catch fraud early on.
+Having established and agreed-upon benchmarks and thresholds in place can help advertisers and ad networks quickly take note of abnormal activity and catch fraud early on.

 Setting benchmarks is more of an art than a science, according to John from eBay.
 Setting the thresholds themselves is the easy part.
 What is difficult is having the capabilities and time to investigate the data further to determine whether there is fraud taking place, and having the confidence to pause spending when something seems off.